koladilip/sigl-studio/docs/features/performance.md

     USE_SHARED_MATERIALS WHERE_POSSIBLE
 ```

-This performance system provides comprehensive tools for optimizing SITL image generation while maintaining visual quality, enabling efficient rendering across a wide range of hardware capabilities and use cases.
+This performance system provides comprehensive tools for optimizing SIGL image generation while maintaining visual quality, enabling efficient rendering across a wide range of hardware capabilities and use cases.